TMLN1234/uol-ddf-2026-portfolio-mai-linh/exercises/exercise4_interactive_patch_design.md

 <img src="../images/ex04_images/06_tangled_yarn.jpg" alt="Tangled yarn" height="200"/>

 The purple LEDs I connected to the battery first lit up at the beginning, but a few days later, when I added the other LEDs, the purple LEDs did not light up anymore.
 I used a multimeter to check the continuity, which was fine (see this [video](../videos/ex04_checking_continuity.mov)).
 Checking the voltage at the LED with a multimeter showed 2.5 volts.
 Juliusz suggested using a fully charged battery instead.
 After replacing the battery with a fully charged one, the purple LEDs lit up again.
 Checking the Voltage now showed 2.7 volts.
-The purple LED did not light up at 2.5 volts but it did at 2.7 volts.
+The purple LED did not light up at 2.5 volts but it did at 2.7 volts (see images below).

 <img src="../images/ex04_images/07_lower_voltage.jpg" alt="LED at 2.5 volts not lighting up" width="500"/> <img src="../images/ex04_images/08_higher_voltage.jpg" alt="LED at 2.7 volts lights up" width="500"/>